 I’ve just stumbled across the Raspberry Pi (RasPi) and have spent the past 3 hours contently reading about it and the Gertboard.
-In a nutshell, RasPi is a credit card sized computer with USBWikipedia: Universal Serial Bus (USB) is an industry standard developed in the mid-1990s that defines the cables, connectors and communications protocols used in a bus for connection, communication and power sup..., HDMIWikipedia: HDMI (High-Definition Multimedia Interface) is a compact audio/video interface for transferring uncompressed video data and compressed/uncompressed digital audio data from a HDMI-compliant device ("th..., compositeWikipedia: Composite video (1 channel) is an analog video transmission (no audio) that carries standard definition video typically at 480i or 576i resolution.
-Video information is encoded on one channel in contr... and analogue audio I/O ports – all powered by a 600MHz BroadcomWikipedia: Broadcom Corporation is a fabless semiconductor company in the wireless and broadband communication business.
-The company is headquartered in Irvine, California, USA.
-Broadcom was founded by a profess...
+In a nutshell, RasPi is a credit card sized computer with USBWikipedia: USB, short for Universal Serial Bus, is an industry standard initially developed in the mid-1990s that defines the cables, connectors and communications protocols used in a bus for connection, communi..., HDMIWikipedia: HDMI (High-Definition Multimedia Interface) is a proprietary audio/video interface for transmitting uncompressed video data and compressed or uncompressed digital audio data from a HDMI-compliant sour..., compositeWikipedia: Composite video (one channel) is an analog video transmission (without audio) that carries standard definition video typically at 480i or 576i resolution.
+Video information is encoded on one channel, ... and analogue audio I/O ports – all powered by a 600MHz BroadcomWikipedia: Broadcom Corporation was an American fabless semiconductor company that made products for the wireless and broadband communication industry.
+It was acquired by Avago Technologies in 2016 and currently...
 ARMWikipedia: An arm is an upper limb of the body. processor and 128MB RAM – selling for $25.
 There’s a $35 “B” model which, as I understand it, has 256MB RAM and an Ethernet port.
 An SD card reader provides permanent storage for the device.

-The RasPi beta boards have been shown to successfully run LinuxWikipedia: Linux (i/ˈlɪnəks/ LIN-əks or /ˈliːnʊks/ LEE-nuuks) is a Unix-like computer operating system assembled under the model of free and open source software development and distributi... and are set to be the core of a host of home-brew devices performing a variety of tasks.
+The RasPi beta boards have been shown to successfully run LinuxWikipedia: Linux (pronounced i/ˈlɪnəks/ LIN-əks or, less frequently, /ˈlaɪnəks/ LYN-əks) is a Unix-like computer operating system assembled under the model of free and open-source software... and are set to be the core of a host of home-brew devices performing a variety of tasks.
 The boards can compile and run high level programming languagesWikipedia: In computer science, a high-level programming language is a programming language with strong abstraction from the details of the computer.
 In comparison to low-level programming languages, it may use ... and would be perfect to teach programming to school kids and individuals alike.

 However, the thing that interested me most was Gertboard.
 This is a programmable expansion board for the RasPi.
-It was created by Broadcom Engineer Gert van Loo and has been designed to teach both electronics and low level programmingWikipedia: In computer science, a low-level programming language is a programming language that provides little or no abstraction from a computer's instruction set architecture.
-Generally this refers to either m....
+It was created by Broadcom Engineer Gert van Loo and has been designed to teach both electronics and low level programmingWikipedia: In computer science, a low-level programming language is a programming language that provides little or no abstraction from a computer's instruction set architecture—commands or functions in the lan....
 In another nutshell, it allows the programming and control of motors, relays, LEDs, etc. I have personally dabbled with electronics (with little success) and this is something that really interests me.
 I half wish I did electronics as a degree rather than spending 3 years learning very little of real value on a Computer Science course.
-I dabbled with low level programming in the form of Intel 8086Wikipedia: The 8086 (also called iAPX 86) is a 16-bit microprocessor chip designed by Intel between early 1976 and mid-1978, when it was released.
-The 8086 gave rise to the x86 architecture of Intel's future ... compatible assembly language whilst at UniversityWikipedia: Cardiff University (Welsh: Prifysgol Caerdydd) is a research university located in Cardiff, Wales, United Kingdom.
-The University is composed of three colleges: Arts, Humanities and Social Sciences; B... and I quite enjoyed this also.
+I dabbled with low level programming in the form of Intel 8086Wikipedia: The 8086 ("eighty eighty-six", also called iAPX 86) is a 16-bit microprocessor chip designed by Intel between early 1976 and mid-1978, when it was released.
+The Intel 8088, released in 1979, was... compatible assembly language whilst at UniversityWikipedia: Cardiff University (Welsh: Prifysgol Caerdydd) is a public research university located in Cardiff, Wales, United Kingdom.
+Founded in 1883 as the University College of South Wales and Monmouthshire, it... and I quite enjoyed this also.

 I rarely jump on anything shiny and new, eagerly anticipating its release; however the RasPi and Gertboard have gotten my attention and I will be sure to pick some up when they’re released.

 It’s really not a difficult bit of punctuation, however I see so many painfully inventive uses/omissions of it.
 The one that inspired this blog post was on a food menu.
-A Ploughman's lunchWikipedia: A ploughman's lunch (abbrev. to ploughman's) is a cold meal originating in the United Kingdom, commonly served in pubs.
-Its core components are cheese, chutney and bread.
-The dish can also include ... is a common English lunch consisting of bread, cheese, cold meats, etc. Apparently you can get different types of Plougman’s lunches, which the pub had put under the menu category Plougmen’.
+A Ploughman's lunchWikipedia: A ploughman's lunch (abbrev. to ploughman's) is an English cold meal which consists of cheese, pickle, and bread.
+Additional items such as apple, boiled eggs, ham, and pickled onions may be added. ... is a common English lunch consisting of bread, cheese, cold meats, etc. Apparently you can get different types of Plougman’s lunches, which the pub had put under the menu category Plougmen’.

 I’m not actually sure whether the plural of Plougman’s is Ploughmen, let alone Plougmen’.
 If anything, it’s probably Plougman’s lunches or maybe Plougmen’s lunches.
 Who knows.